donaldboulton/minimal-mistakes/my_collections/_posts/2018-02-22-post-Letter-Avatar.md

   - Letter Avatar
   - Staticman
   - MMistakes
 category:
-  - Letter Avatar
+  - Programing
 comments: true
 toc: true
 toc_label: "Page Contents"
 toc_icon: "file"
-excerpt: "Got really tired of the Gravatar Service being down or slow and having multiple server calls to download the Gravatar.
+excerpt: "Many of us got really tired of the Gravatar Service being down or slow and having multiple server calls to download the Gravatar.
 Alot of people do not even know about gravatar and your get a generic image for the User Avatar."
 header:
   image: /assets/images/letter-avatar-header.png
   teaser: /assets/images/letter-avatar-header.png